Students on CampusStudents on Campus

 Willis, TX

-Pete is a 1965 graduate of the United States Merchant Marine Academy where he earned a BS in Marine Engineering, a USCG Third Assistants License, and a commission as Ensign in the US Navy Reserve.
-He graduated from Adelphi University in 1976 with an MBA.
+Pete is a 1965 graduate of the United States Merchant Marine Academy where he earned a Bachelor of Science in Marine Engineering, a USCG Third Assistants License, and a commission as Ensign in the US Navy Reserve.
+He graduated from Adelphi University in 1976 with an Masters of Business Administration.
 Pete served three years as an Engineering Officer on Texaco Oil Tankers and then worked ashore for Texaco Marine Department in a number of positions in engineering, operations, administration, employee relations, marketing, and quality.
-Pete retired from Texaco in 1995 and started Maritime Quality Consultants, Inc. During the next 18 years he assisted a number of companies implement and maintain Quality, Safety and/or Environmental Management Systems.
-In 1976 he was selected to be an Examiner for the Texas Quality Award.
+Pete retired from Texaco in 1995 and started Maritime Quality Consultants, Inc. During the next 18 years, he assisted a number of companies implement and maintain Quality, Safety and/or Environmental Management Systems.
+In 1976, he was selected to be an Examiner for the Texas Quality Award.
 Pete is a lead auditor for an ISO 9000 Registrar and performs external audits on companies in the Maritime Industry.
 He closed his consulting business in 2014 so that he could spend more time on volunteer activities.

 He is a member of the United States Power Squadrons, a non-profit organization teaching boating safety, where he was Squadron Commander of the Beaumont Power Squadron (1995) and chairman of the National Leadership Development Committee (2009-2012).

-Pete is Treasurer of Living Savior Lutheran Church in Montgomery, Texas, sings in the choir and also serves as Chair of the Long Range Planning committee and member of the Worship Committee.
+Pete is President of Living Savior Lutheran Church in Montgomery, Texas, and Chair of the Long Range Planning committee.
 Having lived in a number of states, Pete has been a Sunday school teacher, choir member, chair of an Endowment Committee, Vice President, and founding Treasurer of a church preschool and day care center.

 Tomball, Texas